 As we travel across the country we get to

 see all sorts of services, churches

 and singings in general.
 It’s often difficult to determine how any

-concert setting you attend will work
+concert setting you attend will work out.
+It’s even harder to

-to predict the type of service you were about to attend, then you’d have
+type of service you were about to attend, then you’d have

 Many years ago we noticed a small crack that appeared in the side

+of the bus.
 Not thinking much of it, we continued on, fulfilling our

+and traveling for the Lord.
 As one might expect, some of the

 It had started in the bottom right corner of the window and had

 climb in a zagging pattern up and to the left.
 We began to notice

-when the crack was going up, we
+when the crack was going up, we would have truly wonderful services.

-desirable.
-It actually did seem to predict the Spirituality of the services!
+actually did seem to predict the Spirituality of the services!
 Did

 discover that elusive service predictor?
 It got the point that it was

 so accurate, that it became a running joke to “consult the crack”

 at any given booking to see what kind of service we should expect.

 One particular weekend we had booked a difficult schedule,

 ourselves entirely too thin trying to fulfill three singing dates in

-Starting on a Friday night we had
+Starting on a Friday night we had been performing nonstop and had

-were not only tired of traveling; we were tired of each other and being on
+only tired of traveling; we were tired of each other and being on

 the road in